wltechblog/p2pftp/README.md

 - Peer-to-peer file transfer over WebRTC data channels
 - Secure token-based authentication
 - Text chat between peers
-- Mobile-first responsive design
+- Mobile-first responsive design (NOTE: Android browsers tend to kill webrtc connections when you switch away, so may not be reliable there!)
 - Real-time transfer progress indication
-- Direct peer-to-peer communication (no server involvement once connected)
+- Direct end-to-end encrypted, peer-to-peer communication (no server involvement once connected)

+## What it isn't

+- A fully anonymous tool, unless you're using through a vpn, tor, etc. webrtc signaling reveals the public IPs of both endpoints.
+- A robust chat app with emojis and such
+-

 ## Requirements

-- Go 1.18 or higher
+- Go 1.24.1 or higher
-- Modern web browser with WebRTC support
+- Modern web browsers with WebRTC support
 - https reverse proxy such as Caddy or nginx

 ## Installation